Test in production without watermarks.

 }

-Using imgSrc As Mat = Cv2.ImRead("read.jpg")
+Using imgSrc As Mat = Cv2.ImRead("read.jpg") ' Load the image

 Dim stopWatch As Stopwatch = Stopwatch.StartNew()

-Dim result As PaddleOcrResult = all.Run(imgSrc)
+Dim result As PaddleOcrResult = ocrEngine.Run(imgSrc)

-Console.WriteLine($"lapsed={sw.ElapsedMilliseconds} ms")
+Console.WriteLine($"Elapsed={stopWatch.ElapsedMilliseconds} ms")

 Console.WriteLine(result.Text)